jaredspecjr/independent-project-one/README.md

 ## Support and contact details

-_{If you have any issues please report them to Jared Lutz at jaredspecjr@gmail.com.
-If you yourself find a solution to a problem you find in my code, don't hesitate to add or experiment!.}_
+_If you have any issues please report them to Jared Lutz at jaredspecjr@gmail.com.
+If you yourself find a solution to a problem you find in my code, don't hesitate to add or experiment!._

 ## Technologies Used